Ischemic Optic Neuropathy

 Can I prevent this from happening to my other eye?

-For NAION: Control vascular risk factors, treat sleep apnea, avoid taking blood pressure medications at bedtime, and don't use phosphodiesterase inhibitors.
+For NAION: Control vascular risk factors, treat sleep apnea, discuss blood pressure medication timing with your doctor, and if you have had NAION in one eye, discuss phosphodiesterase inhibitor use with your doctor.
 For GCA: Continue your immunosuppressive treatment as prescribed.

 Is ischemic optic neuropathy the same as a stroke?